-For Research Performing Organisations (RPOs) - Contact the Research Office in your institution
+For Research Performing Organisations (RPOs)

-Contact the Research Office (i.e. the office of the Vice-President/Dean of Research/Head of Development, as applicable) in your institution for information and clarification on the call and for institutional application support.
-The Research Office must endorse your application as a Lead Partner or participant once you have submitted it.
+Researchers in RPOs should contact the Research Office (i.e. the office of the Vice-President/Dean of Research/Head of Development, as applicable) in their institution for information and clarification on the call and for institutional application support.
+The Research Office must endorse their application as a Lead Partner or participant.
 It is highly recommended that applicants contact the Research Office as soon as they decide to apply for the DTIF.